Tan Chuan-Jin: Resignation

 On 17 July 2023, both Tan and Cheng Li Hui simultaneously resigned from Parliament and as members of the PAP due to "propriety and personal conduct".
 Prime Minister and PAP's Secretary-General Lee Hsien Loong confirmed that Tan, who is married, and Cheng were having an extramarital affair, since at least 2020.
 Though Lee found out that the extramarital affair continued through to February 2023, and Tan had offered his resignation then, Lee asked for Tan to first sort out the succession arrangements in his ward.

 In a statement, Lee responded to their resignation letters that their resignations were "necessary" for "maintain[ing] the high standards of propriety and personal conduct which the PAP has upheld all these years."
 Their respective parliamentary seats at Marine Parade GRC and Tampines GRC were subsequently left vacant, and the workload for Tan's Kembangan–Chai Chee division of Marine Parade GRC and Cheng's Tampines East division of Tampines GRC were distributed among the other MPs in their respective GRCs.
 Tan also resigned his position as Speaker of the Parliament.

 Other career

 In January 2014, Tan began serving as the president of the Singapore National Olympic Council.
 He resigned in 2023 following his announcement of his extramarital affair.

 In 2024, Tan would be announced as an instructor for a "masterclass in leadership" held at the SMF Centre for Corporate Learning in a Facebook post, which was quickly taken down due to significant backlash; the course itself would proceed as scheduled.
 He has also been a consultant at the Tan Chin Tuan Foundation since October 2023.

 Personal life

 Tan is married with two children.
 He is a practising Christian.

-It was revealed by Lee Hsien Loong that Tan and Cheng had an extramarital affair since at least November 2020.
+In 2023, it was revealed that Tan had an extramarital affair with fellow parliamentarian Cheng Li Hui since at least November 2020.
+Both resigned from Parliament as a result.